 The day I saw it in mid-October on the drive with Janey, it looked like we were witnessing some strange sci-fi scene burning miraculously on the edge of the swamp.
 It was vibrant, and spread out in patchy blankets through the marsh.
 Most of the year it makes no fuss, and doesn’t stand out or call your attention to it.
 But at this time of year it roars up in red’s and pinks, fuchsias and burgundies and is so vivacious that we pulled the car over so I could run out through the reeds to see it up close, swamping my shoes in pursuit of a few Swampfire portraits.

 These photos are intimate portraits intended to give you a rare insight into a small plant in a small corner of the world that only comes into being for a small part of the year.
 Sit with them and look closely.
 Sip up the words and imagery like tea.

-Take time to peer into the Swampfire Portraits like you would a campfire, and listen to the audio version of the meditation below (pardon the echoey nature of the recording - I was in my studio and felt it was true to the place to leave the audio as, “I found it”) The written version is located below the photos.
+Take time to peer into the Swampfire Portraits like you would a campfire, and listen to the audio version of the meditation below.
+The written version is located below the photos.
 And if you’re interested, here is another poem that references the wisdom that ancient giant sequoias possess about fire, and another meditation that involves The Great Marsh.